-11. Obtain the specific identifier for the element that will be modified.
+12.Obtain the specific identifier for the element that will be modified.
 To get the identifier, click the swFwThresholdTable and swFwThresholdEntry directory, and run a get operation on swFwName.
 A list of elements appears in which each element is preceded by an identifier.
 Remember the numeric portion of the identifier, which appears before the "==>" symbol.
 You can scroll through the list to find the numeric identifier for the element in which you are interested.

-For detailed descriptions of the SNMP fields in both Telnet and Web Tools, refer to the Fabric OS MIB Reference.
+For detailed descriptions of the SNMP fields in both Telnet and Web Tools, refer to the Fabric OS release notes, the Fabric OS Administrator's Guide, and the MIB files themselves.